airpair/authoring-guide/post.md

 Reviews from other community members will come in many different flavors.
 We're aiming to steer clear of short praise like *"Awesome post"* and utilize the review system to facilitate intelligent discussion that leads to better content and collaboration.
-Some folks sweeter delivery than others and though your post may be excellent, and rated high by a reviewer their feedback may mostly contain critique so as to avoid repeating things said and focus on what could be improved.
-Reviews are a powerful consider things with fresh perspective.
+Some folks have sweeter delivery than others and though your post may be excellent, and rated high by a reviewer their feedback may mostly contain critique so as to avoid repeating things said and focus on what could be improved.
+Reviews are a powerful mechanism to consider things with fresh perspective.
 Take ALL feedback seriously, even if ultimately you completely disagree and choose to disregard everything someone says, the process will benefit you and your readers.
 We ask you adopt a thick skin and **thank all reviewers for taking time to read and comment even if you don't like what was said**.